 why should I/my child get vaccinated?

 Getting the vaccine is the best available protection from COVID-19, for yourself and those around you who can't get vaccinated.
 Vaccination will help decrease the spread of COVID among family members, close contacts and within our community.
 By decreasing the spread, everyone, including those at highest risk for disease, will be better protected.
-Children are impacted by sickness from COVID-19 as well as a connected illness called MIS-C (multi-system inflammatory syndrom in children).
+Children are impacted by sickness from COVID-19 as well as a connected illness called MIS-C (multi-system inflammatory syndrome in children).
 Getting the vaccine keeps them safer against preventable illnesses.

 can the vaccine make me sick with COVID-19?

-No. None of the authorized and recommend COVID-19 vaccines or vaccines in development contain the live virus that causes COVID-19.
+No. None of the authorized and recommended COVID-19 vaccines or vaccines in development contain the live virus that causes COVID-19.
 This means that a COVID-19 vaccine cannot make you sick with COVID-19.
 If you are infected with the virus that causes COVID-19 just before or after you are vaccinated, before you reach full immunity, you could still get sick.
 This is because the vaccine has not had enough time to provide protection.

 how do I know the vaccine is safe for my child?